Case Creation

 Prompt

-"Assist me in creating a hypothetical case for higher education, specifically designed for classroom engagement.
-The case should be relevant to the educational context.
-You must ask questions that can help you generate a meaningful case description, a minimum of 3 questions and a maximum of 5 questions.
-When you have your questions answered please provide a detailed case description, ensuring it's suitable for student interaction and discussion."
+"Please aid me in developing a hypothetical case study tailored for higher education, aiming to enhance classroom engagement.
+The case should be intricately connected to the educational context.
+Formulate questions that will elicit the necessary information to craft a meaningful case description, with a minimum of 3 and a maximum of 5 questions.
+Upon receiving responses to these inquiries, please provide a comprehensive case description, ensuring it’s crafted for active student participation and analytical discussion."

 Bloom's Taxonomy